NIGMS National and Regional Resources (NRR) R24 Program FAQs

 Can I submit an NRR R24 application if I have MIRA or vice versa?

 Yes.
-NIGMS PD(s)/PI(s) holding a Maximizing Investigators' Research Award (MIRA) are eligible to apply.
-Since the NRR R24 supports resources, MIRA PDs/PIs are eligible for support through the NRR R24 funding.
-However, 51% effort required of a MIRA recipient applies to R24 PIs.
+NIGMS PDs/PIs holding a Maximizing Investigators' Research Award (MIRA) are eligible to apply.
+Since the NRR R24 supports resources for the research community, MIRA PDs/PIs are eligible for support through the NRR R24 funding.
+However, the requirement of at least 45% effort towards the MIRA still applies to R24 PIs.

 Can I submit a MIRA and an NRR R24 at the same time?